 You may have heard of a retirement exemption for small business owners retirees in Australia and are probably wondering how it works and how it could be of use to you.

-Here’s a quick guide from Daily Beacon if you decide to make capital proceeds when you retire.
+Here’s a quick guide to help if you decide to make capital proceeds when you retire.

 What is the small business retirement exemption?